 How do you prevent shiny object syndrome?

-You can prevent shiny object syndrome by focusing on what’s important right now, rather than chasing new things all the time.
-If you spend much of your time chasing new things you’ll stay overwhelmed, scattered and unproductive.
-This lack of focus causes tasks and projects to be started and left unfinished, wasting time and energy.
+You can prevent shiny object syndrome by focusing on your priorities rather than chasing new things all the time.
+Spending your time chasing new things will leave you feeling overwhelmed, scattered, and unproductive.

-5 ways to overcome shiny object syndrome
+How to overcome shiny object syndrome

 1. Set better goals

 If you are easily distracted by shiny objects, the first step is to set better, measurable goals.
 Entrepreneurs chase new and exciting things when they do not have clarity on what they want to achieve and when they want to achieve their goals.
 This lack of focus and direction creates distraction, which causes shiny object syndrome.

 To stop chasing shiny objects, take a moment to get clear on what you want to create in your business and what results you want to achieve.

 Use goal setting to set your long-term vision and create short-term measurable goals.
 If you do not know what you want, you will always be chasing bright shiny objects.
 If you don’t have clear goals to work towards, you’ll constantly be chasing bright shiny objects.

 As an entrepreneur, you may feel like you have an abundance of time to try new things and experiment with new ways of doing things.
 Time is your most valuable asset.